Applications to teach a STIC in Spring 2024 are now open! If you are interested in teaching a course, please fill out our application form here.

 Any UMD student (both undergraduate and graduate) can apply to teach.

 Teaching a STIC is hard work, and we want you to make sure you’re up for the task.
 Once you become a STICs facilitator, you will be added the STICs Slack and can communicate with other facilitators for tips and questions!

 When should I apply?

-If your STIC proposal is for departments other than CMSC or MATH, submitting a draft syllabus to firstname.lastname@example.org by October 8th, 2020 is recommended.
+Submitting a draft syllabus to email@example.com is recommended.
 Check out our syllabus template for help!
-Applicants looking to relist STICs should also contact their department and the STICs board by October 8th, 2020.
-This will give you enough time to navigate the listing process with your department and get listed in time for registration season.
-Please reach out to email@example.com for more information.
+Applicants looking to relist STICs should also contact their department and the STICs board as soon as possible.
+Please reach out to firstname.lastname@example.org for more information.

 - Depending on the department, Faculty advisors may only be able to advise up to 1 STIC at a time.

 - Depending on the department, students may be restricted from acting as a TA for another course while facilitating a STIC.